Tropical Storm Rafael forms in the Caribbean and could threaten the US Gulf Coast

 While the threat the system poses to the US is still uncertain, its threats early this week in the Caribbean are much clearer.

-The bulk of the system’s storminess was over the Caribbean Sea early Monday, but drenching rain had already begun in parts of Hispaniola and Jamaica.
+The bulk of the system’s storminess was over the Caribbean Sea late Monday, while drenching rain had already begun in parts of Hispaniola and Jamaica.
+The Cuban government changed hurricane and tropical storm watches to warnings Monday night, the US hurricane center said, adding the Cayman Islands are under a hurricane warning.

 The system could bring torrential rainfall and flash flooding to more of the western Caribbean over the next few days.
 This heavy rainfall could also lead to mudslides, especially in the mountainous terrain of Jamaica and southern Cuba.